-Yes, there are dispensaries in Kirkland.
-Recreational marijuana and medical cannabis are legal in Washington, Kirkland's home state, and the state made provisions for their legal sale through licensed dispensaries.
-Kirkland is home to some of the licensed dispensaries operating statewide.
+No, there are no dispensaries in Kirkland as of early 2024.
+However, recreational marijuana and medical cannabis are legal in Washington, Kirkland's home state, and the state made provisions for their legal sale through licensed dispensaries.
 Washington voters approved Initiative Measure No. 502 (I-502) in 2012, a ballot measure that legalized adult-use cannabis for adults 21 years and older in the state.

-The approval of I-502 set up recreational weed dispensaries in Kirkland and other cities and towns in Washington to facilitate residents' legal access to adult-use cannabis.
+The approval of I-502 set up recreational weed dispensaries in Washington to facilitate residents' legal access to adult-use cannabis.
 Establishing cannabis dispensaries on properties bordering the school walk pathways is not permitted in Kirkland, according to the Permitted Uses (PU) Special Regulations of Chapter 30 of the Kirkland Municipal Code.

-Yes, Kirkland has some medical cannabis dispensaries operating within the city borders.
+No, Kirkland has no medical cannabis dispensaries operating within the city borders.
 Washington law also permits recreational dispensary licensees to add a medical endorsement to their licenses to enable them to sell medical marijuana.
-Such dispensaries are known as medically-endorsed approved stores in Washington, and as of January 2023, there were three of those stores in Kirkland.
+Such dispensaries are known as medically-endorsed approved stores in Washington, but as of January 2024, none of such stores operate in Kirkland.

 Washington started permitting the establishment of medical cannabis dispensaries statewide following voters' approval of I-692 (Initiative 692), otherwise known as the Washington State Medical Use of Marijuana Act.
 This Act legalized medical marijuana in the state, allowing patients with certain severe health conditions to access medicinal cannabis from licensed dispensaries legally.

 Washington law does not prohibit purchasing cannabis online.
-As such, residents can buy cannabis from online weed dispensaries in Kirkland, provided such dispensaries are licensed by the Washington State Liquor and Cannabis Board (WSLCB).
+As such, Kirkland residents can buy cannabis from online weed dispensaries, provided such dispensaries are licensed by the Washington State Liquor and Cannabis Board (WSLCB).
 However, the state's marijuana laws prohibit cannabis delivery to physical addresses.
-Hence, anyone ordering marijuana from an online dispensary in Kirkland will have to pick it up from the walk-up window provided by the dispensary or use the curbside pick-up arrangement offered by that dispensary.
+Hence, anyone ordering marijuana from an online dispensary will have to pick it up from the walk-up window provided by the dispensary or use the curbside pick-up arrangement offered by that dispensary.

-Washington law requires anyone visiting dispensaries in Kirkland to buy adult-use cannabis to come with their valid IDs as proof that they are at least 21 years old.
-Similarly, patients enrolled in the Washington Medical Marijuana Program must carry their state-issued medical marijuana cards when visiting any medically-endorsed approved store or medical cannabis dispensary in Kirkland.
+Although no dispensary operates in Kirkland at the moment, Washington law requires anyone visiting dispensaries to buy adult-use cannabis to come with their valid IDs as proof that they are at least 21 years old.
+Similarly, patients enrolled in the Washington Medical Marijuana Program must carry their state-issued medical marijuana cards when visiting any medically-endorsed approved store or medical cannabis dispensary near Kirkland.

-Kirkland dispensaries adopt the Washington State marijuana laws, and they include the following:
+While there are no dispensaries in Kirkland as of January 2024, state-licensed dispensaries adopt the Washington State marijuana laws, and they include the following:

 Adult-use marijuana laws in Kirkland align with the Washington State cannabis laws.
 It is illegal for anyone younger than 21 to possess or use marijuana for recreational purposes in Kirkland.
 Possession is subject to certain limits set by the state.
 Similarly, the city forbids individuals from cultivating marijuana plants at home for personal use.
 It is unlawful to operate any motor vehicle while under the influence of marijuana.
 All marijuana purchases for recreational purposes in Kirkland must be made from licensed weed dispensaries.
 Otherwise, such marijuana is deemed illegal.